 In 1994, the IEEE 1284 standard was released.
 It included the two specifications for parallel port devices, EPP and ECP.
 In order for them to work, both the operating system and the device must support the required specification.
 This is seldom a problem today since most computers support SPP, ECP and EPP and will detect which mode needs to be used, depending on the attached device.
 If you need to manually select a mode, you can do so through the BIOS on most computers.

-For more information on parallel ports and related topics, check out the links on the next page.
+For more information on parallel ports and related topics, check out the links below.